deseretbook/classy_hash/README.md

 ClassyHash.validate({ key1: [5, 0] }, schema) # Throws ":key1 is not in range [1]..[5]"
 ```

+#### Procs

+If nothing else will do, you can pass a `Proc`/`lambda`.
+The `Proc` should
+have no side effects, as it may be called more than once per value.
+When using
-When using a `Proc`, you should accept exactly one parameter and return `true`
+a `Proc`, you should accept exactly one parameter and return `true` if
-if validation succeeds.
-Any other value will be treated as a validation
+validation succeeds.
+Any other value will be treated as a validation failure.
-failure.
-If the `Proc` returns a `String`, that string will be used in the
+If the `Proc` returns a `String`, that string will be used in the error
-error message.
+message.

 ```ruby
 # A lambda without an error message